BD2KGenomics/toil-scripts/src/toil_scripts/gatk_germline/README.md

 ## Joint Genotyping
 [Joint genotyping](https://software.broadinstitute.org/gatk/guide/article?id=3893)
-provides the benefits of joint calling without the exponential increase in runtimes.
-If the joint-genotype parameter is set to True in the config, then the pipeline will merge the entire cohorts genomic VCF files into a single GVCF.
-All downstream steps will use the merged GVCF.
+provides the benefits of joint calling without the exponential increase in run times.
+If the joint-genotype config parameter is set to True, then the pipeline will merge the genomic VCFs across the entire cohort.
+All downstream steps will use the merged GVCF file.
+The GATK documentation recommends between 30 and 200 samples per batch.
+Larger batches increase the disk and memory requirements for the run.

 ## VQSR
 Variant Quality Score Recalibration is applied whenever the config parameter run-vqsr is set to True.
-[VQSR](https://software.broadinstitute.org/gatk/guide/tooldocs/org_broadinstitute_gatk_tools_walkers_variantrecalibration_VariantRecalibrator.php) is a filtering method that uses machine learning to remove false i ositives.
+[VQSR](https://software.broadinstitute.org/gatk/guide/tooldocs/org_broadinstitute_gatk_tools_walkers_variantrecalibration_VariantRecalibrator.php) is a filtering method that uses a machine learning approach to remove false positive calls.
 For this reason, VQSR requires many samples to train on in order to create an accurate statistical model.
-We use the following VQSR
+We use the following VQSR parameters:
-parameters:

 ### SNP Recalibration Parameters
 ```